Skip to content

 At 4, Jasper really is almost black.

-What Are the Undertones of Jasper
+What Are the Undertones of Jasper?

 Like I said, Jasper is a fairly true forest green color.
-To me, that means it can look like a warmer green, or a slightly more blue green depending on the light.
+To me, that means it can look like a true green, or a slightly more blue green depending on the light.
+(Like a real forest!)

-Is Jasper Warm or Cool
+Is Jasper Warm or Cool?

-Jasper Color Strip
+Jasper in the Sherwin Williams Color Strip

-The Sherwin Williams color strip that Jasper is on, happens to have a few fan favorites!
+The Sherwin Williams collection that features Jasper, also happens to have a few fan favorites!
+Let’s take a look:

 Lighter Version of Jasper

 Sherwin Williams Rocky River is a really beautiful color, but with an LRV of 15, you may find it to be too much lighter than Jasper.
+For other alternatives that are just a bit lighter than Jasper, stay tuned for dupes a little further down in this post.

 Darker Version of Jasper

 With an LRV of 4, you will be hard pressed to find colors that are truly “darker” than Jasper.
-What you may be after is a color that is less saturated, and for that, Greenblack fits the bill!
+What you may be after is a color that is less saturated, and for that, Sherwin Williams Greenblack fits the bill!

 Greenblack has the same LRV as Jasper, but it is way more gray, so it looks like a black with the most subtle hint of green.